History of Jamie Raskin in Timeline

 In 1999, Maryland Governor Parris Glendening appointed Jamie Raskin as the first chairman of the Maryland State Higher Education Labor Relations Board.

-On March 1, 2006, during a Maryland State Senate hearing on same-sex marriage, Jamie Raskin famously responded to an opposing lawmaker about upholding the Constitution versus the Bible.
+On March 1, 2006, during a Maryland State Senate hearing on same-sex marriage, Jamie Raskin responded to an opposing lawmaker with a statement about upholding the Constitution rather than the Bible.

 In 2006, Jamie Raskin served as Doug Gansler's campaign manager in the 2006 Maryland Attorney General election.